freezy/node-pind/README.md

   along with a big thanks for the permission to redistribute the binary.
 Looking forward to even more features!
 * Thanks to Sacha Greif for the nice [3D buttons](http://sachagreif.com/bootstrap/).
+* Thanks to Andreas Nylin for the DMD font and his permission to use it freely.

 License
 =======